-Flambeau Mining Co. will reclaim the mine site to provide long-term environmental stability.
-If an approved alternate use is demonstrated, certain ancillary facilities such as the plant access road, parking lot, rail spur, buildings and other facilities could be left in place.
+Flambeau Mining Co. has proposed to reclaim the mine site by dismantling the facilities and revegetating the area to promote long-term environmental stability.
+If an approved alternate use is demonstrated and approved by the Department, certain ancillary facilities such as the plant access road, parking lot, rail spur, buildings and other facilities could be left in place.

-In the absence of viable alternate uses, all ancillary facilities will be dismantled and removed from the mine site.
-During the removal of the ancillary facilities, building materials such as wood, metal, etc., will be disposed of in the open pit.
-Following removal of these facilities, the area will be topsoiled and returned to the original contour.
+In the absence of viable alternate uses, all ancillary facilities would be dismantled and removed from the mine site.
+During the removal of the ancillary facilities, building demolition wastes including concrete, riprap, asphalt, culverts and the septic tank would be placed in a one-time disposal site constructed within the perimeter of the settling ponds.
+Following removal of these facilities, the area would be returned to the original contour, topsoiled and revegetated.

-Following crushing of the last ore, the crushing facility will be dismantled and all equipment and structural steel will be removed from the site.
+Following crushing of the last ore, the crushing facility would be dismantled and all equipment and structural steel would be removed from the site.

-During the final stages of the high sulfur waste rock stockpile removal, the retaining wall will be removed to 1.5 feet below the proposed final grades.
-All deeper foundation materials will be left in place.
-All contaminated concrete retaining walls will be placed with the high sulfur waste rock in the open pit during reclamation.
+During the final stages of the high sulfur waste rock stockpile removal, the retaining wall would be removed.
+The concrete retaining walls would be placed in the one-time disposal site.